docker/genai-stack/readme.md

 UI: http://localhost:8502
 DB client: http://localhost:7474

-- import recent (last weeks/months) SO data for certain tags into a KG
+- import recent SO data for certain tags into a KG
 - embed questions and answers and store in vector index
 - UI: choose tags, run import, see progress, some stats of data in the database
+- Load high ranked questions (regardless of tags) to support the ticket generation feature of App 1.

 ![](.github/media/app2-ui-1.png)
 ![](.github/media/app2-model.png)

----

-## App 3 Summarization / generation tasks

-UI: TBD

-- instead of just having the links to the original sources also demonstrate the following on the base data
-- summarized version of the linked question, all it's answers and comments
-    - as a bullet list
-    - as a chain of thought
-    - as a GitHub issue
-    - as a fairy tale (fun)
-    - as a poem (fun)
-    - as a TIL blog post (markdown)
-    - as a report / chart / graph?